-- GVRP: Enable protocol tunneling for the GVRP packets. - 01000CCCCCCC: Enable protocol tunneling for the packets with their destination MAC address as 01000CCCCCCC, which includes CDP, VTP, PAgP and UDLD.
+- GVRP: Enable protocol tunneling for the GVRP packets. - 01000CCCCCCC: Enable protocol tunneling for the packets with

 - 01000CCCCCCD: Enable protocol tunneling for the PVST+ packets. - ALL: All the above Layer 2 protocols are supported for tunneling. - Threshold Configure the threshold for packets-per-second accepted for encapsulation.
 Packets beyond the threshold will be dropped.
 If no protocol is specified, the threshold applies to each Layer 2 protocol types. - LAG: Displays the port's aggregation group.